 See wildlife up close

 Two decades ago, Flamingo Gardens began developing a new area of the park, the Everglades Wildlife Sanctuary.
-Over the years, it has added animals so that now it has more than 80 native species of birds and animals, including river otter, bald and golden eagles, bobcats, tortoises, a black bear and a Florida panther.
+Over the years, it has added animals so that now it has more than 80 native species of birds and animals.

-Flamingo Gardens now the largest collection of Florida native wildlife in the state.
-(And, yes, while they’re not native, there is a magnificent flock of flamingos, which now have been categorized as native to Florida.
+Flamingo Gardens now the largest collection of Florida native wildlife in the state including a magnificent flock of flamingos, which now have been categorized as native to Florida.

 There is a lot more to Flamingo gardens wildlife than flamingos!

 Hungry ibises and peacocks are everywhere, and they’re a lot of fun to feed too.
 Again, buy a $1 bag of bird food (different than flamingo food) so you can have this interaction.

 Don’t miss spending time in the half-acre free-flight aviary, where you can walk among 250 birds from 45 species.
 The birds, many born in the aviary, are so used to visitors that you can view them from quite close.
 I have always admired roseate spoonbills in the wild, but I had never seen one two-feet away before.